 By András László – partial translation from Hungarian by us (we left two small sections out).

 Metaphysical Tradition precedes and transcends that which we call world-view: it determines a world-view with universal scope and validity.
-The origin of Metaphysical Tradition is supra-temporal and it manifests itself in an incorruptible, permanent order, in teaching and the totality and unity of teachings, in archaic cultures, in paths of realization, in the essential spirituality of religions, in the artifacts of sacred art forms, in sciences with spiritual foundation.
+The origin of Metaphysical Tradition is supra-temporal and it manifests itself in an incorruptible, permanent order, in teaching and the totality and unity of teachings, in archaic cultures, in paths of realization, in the essential spirituality of religions, in the artifacts of sacred art forms, in sciences with a spiritual foundation.

 The word metaphysics goes back to the Greek expression of ‘ta meta ta physika’; the interpretation may be approached in two -similar- ways; the first one depicts a lower level: ‘those that are beyond natural beings’; the second interpretation expresses a higher level of meaning: ‘those that are beyond those that exist’.